Lagos, Portugal overlooking an ocean with many waves.

 Weather & What to Bring

 Portugal is usually warm and dry in the Spring and Fall.
-However, weather can be unpredictable and rain.
+However, weather can be unpredictable with possilbe rain or all sunshine.
 Casual dress is always appropriate.
 A rain jacket or unbrella is highly recommended.
 A light sweater or jacket for cooler evenings is nice to have.
 It is recommended to layer when traveling, coordinate colors, and keep it simple.
 I request that you only bring one piece of carry-on luggage and perhaps a smaller handbag.

 Odyssey Includes